ANZAC Mounted Division: Chaytor's Force

 Chaytor's Force advanced on 23 September; by 04:30, 2nd Light Horse Brigade had taken their first objective and continued towards Tel er Rame.
-Before night they had climbed out of the foot hills and onto the plateau.
+Before night they had climbed out of the foothills and onto the plateau.
 The 1st Light Horse Brigade forced their crossing and were en route to Es Salt.
 The 20th Brigade captured Shunet Nimrin and also headed towards Es Salt.
 The only opposition was in the north, where the New Zealand Brigade were temporarily stopped by a machine-gun post, but by 19:00 they had captured Es Salt along with 312 prisoners, two machine-guns and three artillery pieces.
 The 1st Light Horse and the New Zealand Mounted Rifles Brigades' now advanced on Suweile.
 The 2nd Light Horse Brigade had problems negotiating hill tracks – some of which had been damaged by artillery fire – but reached Ain es Sir at midday.
 By now, except for one battalion of fusiliers, Chaytor's Force was on the plateau around Es Salt, advancing on Amman.

 To close the trap on the Fourth Army, the Auckland Mounted Rifles sent a squadron overnight on 25 September to destroy the railway line north of Amman.
 The rest of the division set out at 06:00 to attack Amman for a second time with the 2nd Light Horse and the New Zealand Brigades leading and the 1st Light Horse Brigade in reserve.
 Chaytor, being well aware of the terrain, ordered the division to move slowly and to wait for infantry support before attacking if they encountered a strong position.
 The New Zealand Brigade encountered around two hundred men and artillery on a ridge position north-west of Amman.
 The 2nd Light Horse Brigade moving along the Ain es Sir-Amman road were slowed down by several machine-gun posts, which they over-ran and captured 130 prisoners, three artillery pieces, and four machine-guns.
 At 11:00, a British aircraft dropped a note for Chaytor reporting that the defenders were leaving their trenches.
 Chaytor ordered a mounted charge by the Canterbury Mounted Rifles, but they were stopped by the terrain and machine-gun fire.
 For the next two hours, the brigades gradually fought their way closer to Amman.
 The break through came when the 7th Light Horse Regiment reached within 80 yd of the Turkish trenches; they fixed bayonets and charged, capturing 113 prisoners and seven machine-guns.
 The New Zealand Brigade from the north-west had advanced close enough, so that when they crossed the Wadi Amman they charged and captured the old citadel and the Amman rail station.
 Within Amman, the division captured 2,360 prisoners, six artillery pieces and several machine-guns.